 Annual Leave is a paid time-off benefits program.
-Hours accrued can be used for any reason, including vacation, illness, doctor's appointments or personal business.
+Accrued hours accrued can be used for any reason, including vacation, illness, doctor's appointments or personal business.
 Employees are encouraged to take full advantage of available Annual Leave hours on an annual basis.

 - a.
-Employees begin to accrue Annual Leave upon the first day of employment and are credited at the end of each pay period. - b.
+Employees begin to earn Annual Leave upon the first day of employment and Annual Leave hours are credited at the end of each pay period. - b.
 Annual Leave may be taken in one (1) hour increments. - c.
-Annual Leave hours continue to accrue while an employee is on approved paid leave of absence.
+Annual Leave hours continue to earned while an employee is on approved paid leave of absence.